Kenneth Hopper: Biographical Background

-After a short illness, Kenneth Hopper died on 20 May 2019 in his home in Hackettstown, New Jersey.
+After a short illness, Kenneth Hopper died on 20 May 2019 in his home in Hackettstown.
 Most of his archives, recording the US influence on Japan's recovery, were donated to the Drucker Institute in California.

 Experiential Research Sources

 Hopper attended "public" schools in Glasgow, graduating in 1942.
 During college, he worked one summer as a "production chaser" in the Cathcart Pump works and another in G & J Weir—a young man with a wheelbarrow fetching parts from remote departments, as he describes it.
 This also gave him the opportunity to visit many areas of the works and observe first-hand the practical problems of major manufacturers.
 He matriculated at Glasgow University, the premiere British training ground for technology.
 Upon graduation in 1946, he earned First Class Honours in Mechanical Engineering, Glasgow University.

-Pending graduation, he had enlisted in the British Army's Signal Corps Officer Training Corps, but when he reported for duty in 1946, he was "demobbed" along with other World War II servicemen.
+Pending graduation, he had enlisted in the British Army's Signal Corps Officer Training, but when he reported for duty in 1946, it was time for demobilization of the British Armed Forces after World War II.
 However, this brief contact with the world of radio electronics stimulated an interest in that field that flowed naturally into his later studies of the Civil Communications Section seminars.
 These post-war seminars were designed by the American occupation for Japanese electronics manufacturers, as there was a considerable need to keep the Japanese population informed of America's postwar reconstruction efforts there.
 Mr Hopper also observed that innovations such as radar, penicillin, and the jet engine came from English inventors, but each of these was turned to another nation, often America, for manufacturing.
 This was blatantly obvious during the war when fleets of merchant vessels had to be employed to bring parts back to Great Britain that could have been made on the island kingdom, a tragic story of submarine warfare that Hopper heard from P&G's principle fitter.
 Radar's refinement from a non-directional to a directional scanning device, for instance, came from the Bell Laboratories of Summit, New Jersey, USA.
-So, Mr. Hopper entered the manufacturing phase of his career with a keen awareness of the need for understanding how industries evolved innovative practices.
+So, Hopper entered the manufacturing phase of his career with a keen awareness of the need for understanding how industries evolved innovative practices.